aditi721999/REDDIT_leadingIndiaAI/README.md

 # REDDIT_leadingIndiaAI
 Reddit is a website which comprises user-generated content including photos, videos, links, and text-based posts.
-Our task was to create a model  for Topic Modelling .
-It is the task of using unsupervised learning to extract the main topics
-(represented as a set of words) that occur in our reddit posts.
+Our task was to create a model  for Topic Modeling .
+It is the task of using unsupervised learning to extract the main topics (represented as a set of words) that occur in our reddit posts.
 We worked on the reddit/india/politics  dataset (5 columns and 93504 rows ) and performed “Pre Processing” on it .